Solving clustered low-rank semidefinite programs arising from polynomial optimization: A specialized interior point method

 Using the notation $X$ for the block matrix $\mathrm{diag}(X^1,\ldots,X^J)$ and $Y$ for the block matrix $\mathrm{diag}(Y^1,\ldots,Y^J)$, the duality gap for primal feasible $(x,X)$ and dual feasible $(y,Y)$ is given by

 We assume strong duality holds, so that if $(x,X)$ and $(y,Y)$ are optimal, then $\langle X, Y \rangle = 0$, and hence $XY = 0$.

-The primal-dual algorithm starts with infeasible $(x,X)$ and $(y,Y)$, where $X$ and $Y$ are positive definite.
+The primal-dual algorithm starts with infeasible solutions $(x,X)$ and $(y,Y)$, where $X$ and $Y$ are positive definite.
 At each iteration, a Newton direction $(dx,dX,dy,dY)$ is computed for the system of primal and dual linear constraints and the centering condition $XY = \beta \mu I$.
 Here $\mu$ is the surrogate duality gap $\langle X, Y \rangle$ divided by the size of the matrices, and $\beta$ is a solver parameter between $0$ and $1$.
 Then $(x,X,y,Y)$ is replaced by $(x+s dx, X+sdX, y+sdy, Y+sdY)$ for some step size $s$ that ensures the matrices stay positive definite.
-Here we only discuss the process of finding the search direction since the modifications are in this part of the algorithm.
+Here we only discuss the process of finding the search direction since exploiting the special form \eqref{eq:constraintmatrices} happens in this part of the algorithm.
 See \cite{simmons-duffin_semidefinite_2015} for more details on the remaining parts of the algorithm.

 To compute the Newton search direction we replace the variables $(x,X,y,Y)$ by $(x+dx,X+dX,y+dy,Y+dY)$ in the primal and dual constraints, which gives

 Then we apply the same substitution in the centering condition and linearize to get